Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-This section examines the dynamic properties of our geopolitical measures using local projection methods.
-We analyze both the persistence of bilateral geopolitical scores and country-level geopolitical relations to understand how these measures evolve over time.
+This section examines the dynamic properties of our geopolitical alignment measures using local projection methods.
+We analyze both the persistence of bilateral geopolitical alignment scores and the country-level geopolitical alignment index to understand how these measures evolve over time.

 \paragraph{Methodology} We estimate impulse response functions using local projections for two key measures.
-For country-level geopolitical relations, we estimate:
+For the geopolitical alignment index, we estimate:

-where $p_{ct}$ denotes either our dynamic geopolitical relation measure or the contemporaneous average, $\mathbf{x}_{ct}$ includes four lags of GDP and the respective geopolitical measure, and we control for country and year fixed effects.
+where $p_{ct}$ denotes either our dynamic geopolitical alignment index or the contemporaneous average, $\mathbf{x}_{ct}$ includes four lags of GDP and the respective geopolitical alignment measure, and we control for country and year fixed effects.

 For bilateral geopolitical scores, we estimate:

 where $S_{ij,t}$ represents either the yearly average score or our dynamic score, $\mathbf{x}_{ij,t}$ contains four lags of the score variable, and we include country-pair and year fixed effects with Driscoll-Kraay standard errors.